freeflyer-team/WebGPUReconstruct/docs/CAPTURING.md

 WebGPUReconstruct provides a browser extension that can capture the WebGPU commands being issued by a web page.
 The commands will be stored in a `.wgpur` capture file which can later be [replayed using the native replayers](REPLAYING.md).

 ## Installing the browser extension
+Note that all paths refer to the [release builds](https://github.com/Chainsawkitten/WebGPUReconstruct/releases).
+If building WebGPUReconstruct yourself, `capture` refers to `build/capture`.

 ### Desktop
 WebGPUReconstruct has been tested in [Chrome](https://www.google.com/chrome/), [Edge](https://www.microsoft.com/en-us/edge) and Firefox [Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/#nightly)/[Developer Edition](https://www.mozilla.org/en-US/firefox/developer/).
 Other Chromium-based browsers should also work in theory.